-Reading and writing data in R
+Reading and Writing Data in R

-If you are using an R console, you might want to import your data stored either in workspace Files or Datasets, do some analysis in R, and write your results to file.
+If you are using an R console, you might want to import your data stored either in workspace Files or Database tables, do some analysis in R, and write your results to file.
 In this article, we will show you how to read and write data to and from R, as well as introduce some workspace-specific functions that you might find useful for working with files.

 CSV files